 Are you as confused as I am about the thousands of anti-aging beauty creams out there and their endless lists of scientific age-defying ingredients?
 It’s enough to make a gal throw her hands up in the air and say, “Forget it all.. just pass me a little vaseline, please.”

-We all want to keep our skin looking dewy and fresh, but what how do you know what you need in cream, and what you don’t?
+We all want to keep our skin looking dewy and fresh, but what how do you know what you need is cream, and what you don’t?

-I finally go that answer at the MORE magazine Re-invention convention where I heard dermatologist to the stars, and very pretty lady, Dr. Debra Jaliman M.D. spill the beans.
-She gave me the simple, uncomplicated list of ingredients to make us look Fabulous after 40.
+I finally got that answer when I attended a conference and heard Dr. Debra Jaliman M.D. spill the beans.
+She gave me the simple, uncomplicated list of ingredients to make anyone look Fabulous after 40.

-To Stimulate the production of collagen-( collagen is what creates structure for skin to hang on- more collagen, the firmer your skin ) buy creams with peptides
+To Stimulate the production of collagen-( collagen is what creates structure for the skin to hang on- more collagen, the firmer your skin ) buy creams with peptides.
+For dry skin use creams with Hyaluronic Acid

 To even out skin tone– use creams with Niacin( vitamin b)